mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 What company created the web vulnerability scanner used by Po1s0n1vy?
 Type the company name.

-We can find this information in 'stream:http' as the http requests will have the vulnerability scanner name.
+#### **Approach**

+The http requests would have the information about the vulnerability scanner name because the attacker did the  vulnerability scan using http protocol and the requests and therefore, it could be found in 'stream:http'.

-After doing deep analysis and reading logs, we found that the name was in 'src_headers'.
+After doing deep analysis and reading logs, the name was found in 'src_headers'.

 ```
 index=botsv1 imreallynotbatman.com sourcetype="stream:http" src_ip="40.80.148.42"